asterisk/testsuite/README.txt

 pass/fail result via a predefined method of doing so.

-        In addition to the implementation of this test suite, this repository also contains scripts and other information needed for setting up build slaves that will be a part of the bamboo build infrastructure.
+        In addition to the implementation of this test suite, this repository also contains scripts and other information needed for setting up test slaves that will be a part of the bamboo build and test infrastructure.
+Test slave configuration is discussed in section 4.

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------